Aeroduel/server/docs/API.md

 ## Authentication

+### Server Tokens
 Some endpoints are only accessible when inside the desktop application to prevent external tampering by accessing the browser version at `http://aeroduel.local:45045/`.
 These endpoints require a server token.
-This token is accessible by importing `getServerToken()` from [src/app/getAuth.ts](/src/app/getAuth.ts) and mut be awaited.
+This token is accessible by importing `getServerToken()` from [src/app/getAuth.ts](/src/app/getAuth.ts) and must be awaited.
+Only the server and Electron app know the token, which prevents outside tampering via any other source, including the host device unless the request explicitly comes from the Electron app itself.
+Not even the host device's browser can access the token.
+The server token is used for endpoints like `POST /api/new-match` or admin controls like disqualifying planes during a match.

+### Plane Tokens
-In the future, the onboard ESP32s will require an auth token for endpoints relating to the game (`POST /api/hit` for example).
+The onboard ESP32s also require an auth token for endpoints relating to the game (`POST /api/hit` for example).
+This auth token is assigned when calling `POST /api/register`.
+Anyone can call api/register, so to prevent bad actors from registering fake planes in order to get an auth token, the user can kick unknown planes from the match lobby and disqualify planes during the match (if, for example, the plane crashes or turns out to be a fake plane that registered and is causing trouble).
-This auth token is given to the ESP32 in the response to `POST /api/register`.
-Each plane will be given a different auth token for each different match.
+Each plane will be given a different auth token for each different session.
+A session starts when either the server first opens or when a new match begins, and ends when a new match begins or the server shuts down.

+### User Tokens
+The mobile app also requires an auth token for many of the endpoints it needs to use.
+This auth token is assigned when the users joins a match (`POST /api/join-match`) and is reset when a new match begins.

 ---